redchenjs/bluetooth_visual_speaker_esp32/README.md

 idf.py menuconfig
 ```

-* All project configurations are under the `Visual Effects Controller` menu.
+* All project configurations are under the `Bluetooth Visual Speaker` menu.

 ### Flash & Monitor